-Call me Ismae-crazy, but if I make it past the age of 40 without my heart or brain exploding (unlike my favorite author, Thomas Wolfe, who died at 37 and when the doctors trephined his skull a burst of pressurized cranial fluid spurted across the room) I look forward to the day when my skin starts to wrinkle.
+If I make it past the age of 40 without my heart or brain exploding (unlike my favorite author, Thomas Wolfe, who died at 37 and when the doctors trephined his skull a burst of pressurized cranial fluid spurted across the room) I look forward to the day when my skin starts to wrinkle.
 Like a young boy admiring the hair follicles in his armpits blossom, I will observe the decaying and folding of my epidermis with a glowing satisfaction and a quiet pride.
-I’ve made it this far?
-Well done, JW Kash, well done.
 Why yearn to re-live the smooth-faced glories and taut energies of youth?
 I can go back to those fickle, ungracious, boisterous days in my sagging, thinning, white-haired head.

 Interesting enough, a biopsy of a wrinkle reveals no obvious signs that it is any different from the rest of your skin.
 So why am I becoming a bulldog?